k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

-# Table Population Based on Broadway Flow
+# Table Population Based on a Broadway Flow

-[Broadway](01_broadway_overview.md) is the Fabric module that is used to design data movement, its transformation and the orchestration of business flows.
+[Broadway](01_broadway_overview.md) is a Fabric module that is used to design data movement, its transformation and the orchestration of business flows.
 A [Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md.md) is a core Broadway object that represents a business process and is built from several [Stages](https://github.com/k2view-academy/K2View-Academy/blob/KB_DROP2_99_BROADWAY/articles/19_Broadway/19_broadway_flow_stages.md) where each Stage includes one or more [Actor](https://github.com/k2view-academy/K2View-Academy/blob/KB_DROP2_99_BROADWAY/articles/19_Broadway/03_broadway_actor.md).

 A table population can be created based on a Broadway flow.
-The advantage of using a Broadway flow for table population rather than a source object based population is to streamline the logic and all the related validations into one business process and by that to improve the Project maintainability.
+The advantage of using a Broadway flow for table population rather than a source object based population, is to streamline the logic and all related validations into one business process to improve the project's maintainability.

 ### How Do I Create a Population Based on a Broadway Flow?

-The trigger points for creating a population based on a Broadway flow are the same as for [creating any new table population](03_creating_a_new_table_population.md) but using **Create Table Population based Broadway Flow** option.
+The triggers for creating a population based on a Broadway flow are the same as for [creating any new table population](03_creating_a_new_table_population.md) but using **Create Table Population based Broadway Flow** option.

 For example:

 1. Right click the table name under the **Project Tree** and then click **New Table Population based Broadway Flow** to open the Population Name popup.

 2. Enter the population name and click **OK** to open a Broadway flow window.
-The population flow template is created and includes the basic steps for retrieving  source data and loading it into the target.
+The Population Flow template is created and includes the basic steps for retrieving  source data and loading it into the target.
 The template can be modified according to the Project's requirements.

    ![image](images/07_14_01.PNG)